 The GDPR deadline of May 25th came and went, and so far, there have been no massive fines, companies being forced to close their doors, or other signs of the impending collapse of our digital, capitalist society.

-But for most of us, life has continued pretty much as it was before.
+But for most of us, life has continued as before.
 With one important difference; data requests.

 It’s time consuming to remain compliant

-A new survey from Gemalto on data security confidence sheds light on why many companies are hitting difficulties.
-65% of companies say they have too much data, while 54% don’t know where all sensitive data is stored, meaning they cannot retrieve it when a data subject makes a request.
+A new survey from Gemalto sheds light on why many companies are hitting difficulties.
+65% of companies say they have too much data, while 54% don’t know where all sensitive data is stored, meaning they can’t retrieve it when requested.

 More damningly, 68% admit to still not knowing what they need to do to maintain GDPR compliance, with 59% failing to carry out required compliance procedures.
 Being compliant by May 25th this year was difficult enough for most companies, but that was just the start.